 Do you have a favorite “sad” romance that kicks you in the ticker every single time?
 Let us know in the comments.

-Top Photo: Ghost (Paramount Pictures); Titanic (20th Century Fox); The Fault in our Stars (Fox 2000)If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+Top Photo: Ghost (Paramount Pictures); Titanic (20th Century Fox); The Fault in our Stars (Fox 2000)Pin this article to read later!
+And make sure to follow us on Pinterest.